t-d-k/LibreCrypt/docs/FAQ.md

 <a name="ay"></a>
 *Q: What happens if my volume file is corrupted or damaged in some way?
 Will I lose all my data?*

-*A:* As with pretty much **all** OTFE systems, if you were to corrupt a DoxBox is some way, the damage your data would receive would be about the same as if you had stored it directly on your hard drive, without DoxBox encrypting it.
+*A:* As with most encryption systems, if you were to corrupt a DoxBox is some way, the damage your data would receive would be about the same as if you had stored it directly on your hard drive, without DoxBox encrypting it.

   For example: If you mount a DoxBox file and then write a byte of data, at random, to somewhere on that mounted drive, the effect would be exactly the same as if you had randomly written the same byte to a real hard drive.